umitanuki/twitter_fdw/README.md

 lost profits, arising out of the use of this software and its documentation, even if Hitoshi Harada has been advised of the possibility of such damage.

-Hitoshi Harada specifically disclaim any warranties, including, but not limited to, the implied warranties of merchantability and fitness for a particular purpose.
-The software provided hereunder is on an "as is" basis, and Hitoshi Harada have no obligations to provide maintenance, support, updates, enhancements, or modifications.
+Hitoshi Harada specifically disclaims any warranties, including, but not limited to, the implied warranties of merchantability and fitness for a particular purpose.
+The software provided hereunder is on an "as is" basis, and Hitoshi Harada has no obligations to provide maintenance, support, updates, enhancements, or modifications.